Clube do Remo: Supporters

 In the 1970s, the prestigious magazine Revista Placar, elected the best supported clubs in each Brazilian state and the Leão Azul again confirmed its supremacy in Pará.
 In the 90s contributed further to the increase in Clube do Remo fans, due to the large made the club in this period: eight state titles, large national campaigns and supremacy in the Classic King of the Amazon (the taboo history of 33 games without losing for the biggest rival).

-However, from the 2000s, the Clube do Remo began to get into a turbulent period in its history with successive failures in national competitions like the relegation for the Série C in 2005 and getting even without play a national championship three times.
+However, from the 2000s, Clube do Remo began to get into a turbulent period in its history with successive failures in national competitions like the relegation from the Série C in 2005 and being relegated to the point where they did not play a national championship three times.

 Despite the difficulties, the fans, contrary to expectations, only increased.
-Proof of this was the IBOPE which ranked the Clube do Remo as the largest North of Brazil and the 16th in the ranking of the largest supporters of the country, besides being the northern fastest growing among fans in the range of 10 to 15 years, surpassing clubs like Botafogo, Fluminense and Coritiba.
-In Belém, Remo focuses its biggest fans.
-Currently, bluish appearance ranging from 1 million to 2 million.
+Proof of this was the IBOPE study which ranked Remo as the largest club in Northern Brazil and 16th in the ranking of the largest supported clubs of the country, besides being the fastest growing among fans in the range of 10 to 15 years, surpassing clubs like Botafogo, Fluminense and Coritiba.
+Remo has most of its fans in Belém, ranging from 1 million to 2 million.

 Rivalries

-Remo's biggest rival is Paysandu, with whom he plays the Clássico Rei da Amazônia (Amazon King derby) or Re-Pa, the largest in the northern region of Brazil.
+Remo's biggest rival is Paysandu, with whom it plays the Clássico Rei da Amazônia (Amazon King derby) or Re-Pa, the largest in the northern region of Brazil.
 The first game took place on 14 June 1914, with Remo winning 2–1.
 The Periçá's Club has the most wins in the derby.
 Between 1993 and 1997, Remo applied a historical taboo on the rival.
 There were 33 matches (21 wins and 12 draws) in 4 years, 5 months and 24 days.
 In 2016, the derby was declared intangible cultural heritage of the Pará state, being qualified as a cultural expression of the people of Pará.
 To this day, more than 760 matches were played between both clubs; which makes this rivalry the football derby with most games played in history, beating even the oldest derbies from Europe.

 Also, a further minor rivalry exists between Remo and Tuna Luso.
-The first match happened on 15 November 1931.
-It was a friendly that ended tied at 0–0.
+The first match happened on 15 November 1931, a friendly that ended 0–0.